Even throughout a tumultuous start to 2020, the small SUV market steamrolls on unabated is only set to become more populated as the year progresses.

 VW's entry to the small SUV class has taken its time getting to market, but the company has done its research and the T-Cross stacks up favourably against the competition.

-While it might be down on power compared to rivals, its driveability and agility make up for the deficit - though the more powerful version will be worth trying before you commit.
+While it might be down on power compared to rivals, its driveability and agility make up for the deficit.

 Volkswagen T-Cross: The Verdict